erandime/erandime/README.md

 ---

-## 🎓 Academic Background
+## 📘 Education & Academic Career

+- 🎓 M.Sc. in Computer Science – *Final Semester*
 - 🧪 B.Sc.
 (Hons) in Applied Sciences – First Class
 - 💻 Diploma in IT – BCS (The Chartered Institute for IT, UK)
 - 🧑‍🏫 4 years of academic career before transitioning to tech
-- 🎓 M.Sc. in Computer Science – *Final Semester*

 ---